WillEngler/willengler.github.io/README.md

 - Add blog posts as Markdown files in `src/content/blog/`
 - Tweak colors and fonts in `public/styles/global.css`

-See `CLAUDE.md` for more detailed guidance (also useful for Claude Code).
+See `CLAUDE.md` for more detailed guidance (also useful for Claude Code)